surrealwaffle/yymp/README.md

 # yymp
 *yymp* is a library of some miscellaneous items I've created:
- * a `typelist` and accompanying templates for manipulation.
+ * typelist` and accompanying templates for manipulation.

 # Requirements
  * A C++ compiler supporting C++20